Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 Sennheiser is a well-known brand in the music industry and HD 300 PRO studio headphones are one of the best in this price range.
 These are professional, closed-back monitoring headphones with great sound.
 Although it’s branded as a monitoring headphone, it produces a very accurate sound that makes it a great mixing and mastering headphone.

-7. Yamaha HPH-MT7
+5. Yamaha HPH-MT7

-Yamaha HPH-MT7 is a great headphone with astonishing features.
+Yamaha HPH-MT7 is one of the best studio headphones with astonishing features.
 It’s a closed-back, circumaural headphone that has 40mm drivers and round ear cups.
 Very comfortable and great for long mixing sessions.
 Not only is this a great studio headphone, but it is great for stage too.
 Reproduces very accurate sound across the whole spectrum.

 HPH-MT7 is designed specifically for mixing and you can find issues immediately.
 It is very comfortable to wear, has an impedance of 49 ohms, and covers the frequency spectrum from 15Hz to 25kHz.
 Great for any style of music and works great as stage headphones too.

-8. KRK KNS 8400
+6. KRK KNS 8400

-KRK KNS 8400 is a closed-back, circumaural headphone with foam earpads, detachable cable, and in-line volume control.
+KRK KNS 8400 is a closed-back, circumaural headphone with foam earpads, a detachable cable, and in-line volume control.
 This is one of the most affordable and high-quality products you can get in this price range.
-Reproduce very accurate and great sound.
+Reproduce a very accurate and great sound.
 It has very clean highs and an accurate bass frequency response.

 KNS 8400 has noise isolation abilities, up to 30dBA.
 Very comfortable to wear.
 Has in-line volume controls that make it easier and more convenient to use.
 Its frequency response stretches from 5Hz to 23kHz which is more than enough.
 One of the best affordable studio headphones you can find on the market.

 7. Audio-Technica ATH-M50x

 Comes with a detachable cable, has an impedance of 38 ohms, and offers passive noise isolation.
 Its frequency spectrum stretches from 15Hz to 28kHz.
 Also, it has 90-degree swiveling earcups and is very convenient to use.
 Comes with two cables.

-10. Sony MDR-7506
+8. Sony MDR-7506

 Sony MDR-7506 is one of the most popular affordable headphones among home studio owners.
 This is a closed-back studio headphone for mixing and mastering purposes.
-Although it’s an affordable product, it has an amazing sound and quality.
+Although it’s an affordable product, it has amazing sound and quality.
 Perhaps there are no studios that don’t have at least one of these studio headphones.

 MDR-7506 has a very flat frequency spectrum, produces amazing sound, and is a great choice for mixing.
-Has high quality, 40mm drivers, passive noise isolation, 63 ohms of impedance, and covers frequency from 10Hz to 20kHz.
+Has high quality, 40mm drivers, passive noise isolation, 63 ohms of impedance, and covers frequencies from 10Hz to 20kHz.
 You won’t be disappointed by the quality of the Sony MDR.

-11. Audio-Technica ATH-M40x
+9. Audio-Technica ATH-M40x

 Audio-Technica ATH-M40x is a little brother of M50x and is one of my favorite studio headphones for mixing.
 I personally own it and it is a great-sounding headphone.
 It’s great for listening, recording, mixing, and mastering.
 There is nothing that it can’t do.
 Closed-back design with 40mm speakers, and very comfortable earcups.
 You will feel no pain during long mixing sessions.